From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Evaluation Metric Details

 This study designs and implements a multi-dimensional visualization code evaluation framework based on Large Language Models (LLMs).
 The framework does not execute code or render images; instead, it leverages the powerful code understanding and reasoning capabilities of LLMs to perform static analysis directly on the source code of both the generated and reference scripts.
 By decomposing the complex problem of ``visual similarity'' into a series of well-defined and mutually orthogonal evaluation dimensions, and by designing strict scoring instructions for each, our framework provides a comprehensive, in-depth, and interpretable quantitative assessment of chart code quality.

-We deconstruct the ambiguous task of ``code quality'' assessment into six specific and independent evaluation dimensions, denoted as $D_i$.
+We deconstruct the ambiguous task of ``code quality'' assessment into eight specific and independent evaluation dimensions, denoted as $D_i$.
 This approach makes the LLM's evaluation task more focused and renders the final results more diagnostic and interpretable.
-The six dimensions are defined as follows:
+The eight dimensions are defined as follows:

-\begin{itemize} \item \textbf{Data Handling and Transformation:} Evaluates the logic for processing, calculating, and transforming raw data prior to plotting. \item \textbf{Chart Type and Mapping:} Evaluates the choice of core plotting functions and the mapping of data columns to visual channels (e.g., x-axis, y-axis, size, color). \item \textbf{Visual Aesthetics:} Evaluates the settings of purely visual style parameters, such as colors, line styles, and markers. \item \textbf{Labels, Titles, and Legend:} Evaluates the presentation and content of all textual elements. \item \textbf{Figure Layout and Axes:} Evaluates the canvas size, subplot structure, axis ranges, and scales. \item \textbf{Auxiliary Elements and Ticks:} Evaluates the configuration of auxiliary elements such as grid lines, reference lines, and axis spines. \end{itemize}